 Increase Fluid Intake

 - Feed a canned dog food or homemade bland diet.
 It’s difficult to persuade a dog to drink more water.
-By increasing the amount of fluid in her food one can achieve the same effect.
+By increasing the amount of fluid in her food by feeding your dog canned food or a homemade bland diet, one can achieve the same effect.
 Be sure to make any diet changes gradually over a 7-day period, to avoid gastrointestinal disturbances.

 - Add liquid to dry dog food.
 If changing your dog’s diet is not a good option, you can try adding water or low-sodium broth to your dog’s dry dog food.